Shopping bag

 However, it can also pay to apply the most active product, or the one set to target your biggest concern first, to give it the best chance of reaching the deeper layers of the skin.
 “Apply a serum which contains an active ingredient targeted at your main concern first and then a serum for a secondary concern such as hydration.”

 There is one exception to the rule, however.
-If you use a retinoid-based product and find it leaves your skin uncomfortably dry, then try first applying your moisturizer as a buffer to help dilute its negative impact.
+If you use a retinoid-based product and find it leaves your skin uncomfortably dry, then try first applying your moisturiser as a buffer to help dilute its negative impact.

 3. Hydrate

-All skin types require moisture to keep the skin barrier healthy, so whatever your main skincare concern, you still need to moisturize.
+All skin types require moisture to keep the skin barrier healthy, so whatever your main skincare concern, you still need to moisturise.
 Look for something rich in hydrating ingredients such as ceramides, glycerin and hyaluronic acid.
 These are the best skincare ingredients to provide much needed moisture – plus they form an occlusive layer, trapping the serum, toner and essence formulas below, helping them to penetrate skin more deeply.
-For the day time, consider a moisturizer packed with vitamin C; it helps ward off free radical damage and improves sun protection.
+For the day time, consider a moisturiser packed with vitamin C; it helps ward off free radical damage and improves sun protection.
 And if you are applying facial oil as part of your night time skincare regime, that should come last.

 4. Protect